 Places like Last Stage West are the reason I started this blog.
-Amie and I were looking for some place to eat on the way back from Paso Robles to Morro Bay.
-We were on Highway 41 at around dinner time just driving and suddenly we turn around a bend and there is a massive amount of light coming from a big yellow boat, stagecoaches and BBQ / live music sign, we knew we had found dinner.
-What I didn’t realize was how good dinner was gonna be!
+Amie and I were looking for someplace to eat on the way back from Paso Robles to Morro Bay.
+We were on Highway 41 at around dinner time just driving, and suddenly we turn around a bend, and there is a massive amount of light coming from a big yellow boat, stagecoaches, and BBQ / live music sign, we knew we had found dinner.
+What I didn’t realize was how good dinner was going to be!

 - Live music often

 - A fun place for the whole family

 The Last Stage West was started in 1995 by Bob and Carmon Brittain.
 For a decade, the Brittain’s built a tradition of hospitality, good food and entertainment.
 In January of 2005 the building was burned to the ground by fire.
 Bob and Carmon decided to retire.

 In May of 2005, Tom Passon (a local from Atascadero) purchased the property, constructed a new metal replacement building and re-opened the famous restaurant and music venue in October, 2006.

 Before entering, there is an overwhelming amount of stuff to see.
 They have a massive yellow submarine that takes up the front of the building.

 There is a stagecoach with a rider on it, and there are tons of different pictures you and your family can stick your face in for a photo.